Portrayals of Alice in Wonderland: Video games

 In the 2003 video game Alice in the Country of Hearts. which got a manga adaptation.

 In Sunsoft's 2006 mobile game Alice's Warped Wonderland (歪みの国のアリス, Yugami no kuni no Arisu), Alice is re-imagined as a sixteen-year-old Japanese girl named Ariko Katsuragi, also called "Alice" by the Wonderland denizens (as "Alice" sounds similar to "Ariko" in Japanese) and to her younger self in the real world as well.
 In this game, Ariko is a quiet, normal girl that is constantly bewildered by the bizarreness of Wonderland.
 Ariko suffers from suicidal depression after losing her father in a fire at age four, enduring years of abuse from her mentally and emotionally unstable mother, and nearly killing herself after witnessing her mother almost murdering her fiancé during one of her psychotic episodes.
-Throughout the game, Ariko and the Cheshire Cat chases after the White Rabbit, unlocking the tragic memories she suppressed in her mind and regaining her will to live on the way.
+Throughout the game, Ariko and the Cheshire Cat chase after the White Rabbit, unlocking the tragic memories she suppressed in her mind and regaining her will to live on the way.
 In this iteration, Ariko is stated to be Wonderland's creator (but not the ruler) and is beloved by all the residents (though her depression greatly warped many characters' love for her), as Wonderland is her coping mechanism to deal with her traumatic childhood.
 In the bad endings of the game, Ariko can die by the hands of the other characters, have a complete mental breakdown, or kills herself since she is unable overcome her trauma.